rahilshah0409/induction-subgoal-automata-rl-with-noise/README.md

 * `--environments` is a list of the environments for which the configuration files are generated.
 You should use the aliases shown in [`run_isa.py`](src/run_isa.py) (e.g., `coffee`, `coffee-mail`).
 They all must correspond to the `domain` specified before.
 * `--use_velocities` is a boolean flag that indicates whether or not the coloured balls in any specified WaterWorld environment are frozen or not.
 This must only be used when the `domain` is `waterworld`.
+* `--random_restart` is a boolean flag that indicates whether or not the WaterWorld environment restarts randomly or not.
+This must only be used when the `domain` is `waterworld`.
 * `--use_gpu` indicates whether to use the GPU when deep learning is applied (e.g., in `WaterWorld` tasks).
 * `--multitask` indicates whether to enable the multi-task setting (i.e., learn a policy and an automaton for each environment).